Darin Ruf Player Props: Brewers vs. Giants

-The Milwaukee Brewers and Darin Ruf, who went 1-for-1 last time in action, battle Scott Alexander and the San Francisco Giants at American Family Field, Thursday at 7:40 PM ET.
+The Milwaukee Brewers, including Darin Ruf (batting .273 in his past 10 games, with a double, two walks and an RBI), take on starter Alex Wood and the San Francisco Giants at American Family Field, Friday at 8:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Astros.
+He had a hitless showing in his most recent game (0-for-1) against the Giants.

 Darin Ruf Game Info & Props vs. the Giants